roykn/tile-puzzle/README.md

 ```

 ## Usage
-In order o try it out yourself you have to follow the following steps:
+In order to try it out yourself you have to follow the following steps:

 1. Clone the repo.
 ```bash